AADavin/ALEtutorial/README.md

 ALEml_undated  SpeciesTree.nwk 10_prunedtree.nwk.ale
 ```

 This will produce two files: the uml_rec file and the uTs file.
-All the files have already been computed antd the reader can inspect them in the different folders of this repository
+All the files have already been computed and the reader can inspect them in the different folders of this repository.

 ### Parsing ALE results